|Missed a Chapter?||Content Warnings|

 Jones was right though, the sooner he self-reported, the better it was going to look, and he needed every bit of goodwill that the Agency was capable of.

 He stared into his HUD, scrolled through little-used menus and found the option to contact Central.
-He flagged the message as important and requested both an Enforcer and an advocate for himself, someone impartial who would try and interpret and procedure to his benefit.
+He flagged the message as important and requested both an Enforcer and an advocate for himself, someone impartial who would try and interpret policy and procedure to his benefit.

 With unsteady hands, he opened his bottom drawer, pulled out an old bottle of Scotch, and poured himself a glass.